You may also like our guide to

 ABOUT CRYSTAL RESUMÉS

 • What do you charge for resumés?
 Depending on your field and your level of experience, fees range from $450 to $1600.
 These are typical fees for high-end services, and you probably won’t get anything worth much at all if you pay much less.
 Cover letters are extra.
 (Free cover letters are worthless.)
 For the price/value realities behind this, click here.
-For a detailed account of what I do to earn my fees, see How I Write Resumés, on the Process page.
-It will tell you a lot about resumés, and about professional-level writing of any kind.

 The one-low-price-fits-all resumé services you see all over the place are not going to give you much, and are certainly not what experienced people in skilled fields need.